 The pavilion, which has already gotten its "cloud" nickname because of its shape and lightness, is generated through a three-dimensional steel grid of about 40 centimetre modules which morphs on each side.
 The structure is broken to allow people access as well as to generate different uses around, below and upon it.

 More pictures and the architect's statement after the break.

-This Chinese movie by the acclaimed director Jia Zhangke cannot be considered documentary by having actors performing most of the scenes.
-However, it represents an attempt to show the dissociation between the rapid urban development and social behaviour of a population that seems to be a “victim” of globalisation.
+By the acclaimed director Jia Zhangke, 24 City cannot be considered a documentary, since actors perform in most of the scenes; however, this Chinese film realistically shows the dissociation between the rapid urban development and a population that seems to be victimized by globalisation.

-The film is focused on the workers at Factory 420, a complex designed and deployed by the government with militar purposes, as a factory for producing and repairing mechanical elements for the army.
-This whole area became a city in itself where three generations grew up.
-Nowadays the future of this space will be to accomodate hundreds of luxury apartments, for what not only some modifications are going to take place, but the entire site is demolished.
+The film is focused on the workers at Factory 420, a complex designed and deployed by the government for military purposes and used as a factory for producing and repairing mechanical elements for the army.
+This whole area became a city in itself, housing generations of factory workers.
+When the space is converted to 24 City, a complex to accomodate hundreds of luxury apartments, the entire site is demolished.
 24 City tells the workers' stories in the midst of this transformation.